-Since I first posted about the HM-10 the firmware has been update several times and some of the commands are no longer supported.
+Since I first posted about the HM-10 the firmware has been update several times and some of the commands have changed.
 Therefore, I decided to redo the guide.
-For this update I am using modules with firmware 5.40 and 5.47.
+For this update I am using modules with firmware 5.49 (regular) except the one I am using for the firmware update guide which started with v5.40 and becomes 5.47.

 Get Started With the HM-10